 Defence to double workforce and launch voluntary service year

-Next year, 4,800 vacancies will be opened, a new record.
-These include 2,800 jobs for military personnel, 1,050 for reservists and 960 for civilians.
 The army will recruit 1,338 military personnel, the air force 410 and the navy 178, while the medical service is seeking 164.
-Within ten years, the ministry aims to grow to 34,500 military personnel, 12,800 reservists and 8,500 civilians.
+Within 10 years, the ministry aims to grow to 34,500 military personnel, 12,800 reservists and 8,500 civilians.

-Belgian minister of defence Theo Francken © BELPRESS
+Defence minister Theo Francken © PHOTO BELPRESS

-To reach those targets, the defence department is seeking a wide range of profiles.
-"The days when you could only go to the military as a paratrooper are long gone," said Margot Van Waeyenberghe, head of recruitment communications.
-"We are looking for IT specialists, warehouse workers and technicians, but also psychologists, educators, prevention advisors and so on.
-We offer jobs for every field and every level of education."
+To reach its targets, the ministry is seeking a wide range of profiles.
+"The days when you could only join the military as a paratrooper are long gone," said Margot Van Waeyenberghe, head of recruitment communications.

-The military has also been investing heavily in modern equipment, including MQ-9B 'Sky Guardian' drones, new anti-aircraft guns and incoming F-35 fighter jets.
-"Employees at the ministry of defence will be able to work with high-tech equipment, new vehicles and top-of-the-line infrastructure," Van Waeyenberghe said.
-A new Cyber Force will also be established next year, with recruits able to complete a Bachelor’s in Cybersecurity with financial support from the army.
+"Employees at the ministry of Defence will be able to work with high-tech equipment, new vehicles and top-of-the-line infrastructure," Van Waeyenberghe said.
+A new Cyber Force will also be established next year, with recruits able to complete a bachelor in cybersecurity with financial support from the army.

-Voluntary military service year in 2026
+Voluntary year

 Applications open in January 2026, with 500 candidates between 18 and 25 selected to begin in September.
 Participants will earn a net salary of 2,000 euros per month and serve as reservists in security roles in the army, navy or air force.
 Another 1,000 places are planned for 2027, with numbers gradually increasing to a maximum of 7,000.